PCC EHR can alert you about specific clinical concerns, based on a patient’s demographics, diagnoses, or other complex criteria combinations.

 What is a Clinical Alert?

-When you open or save a patient chart, or begin to schedule them in the Appointment Book, you may see clinical alerts that pertain to the patient:
+When you check in a patient, open or save their chart, or begin to schedule them in the Appointment Book, you may see clinical alerts that pertain to the patient:

 Your office can create unlimited clinical alerts, based on a wide range of criteria.